husseycoding/developer-connection/README.md

-# developer-connection
+# Developer Connection
-A place to report any issues found when using Developer Connection
+A place to report any issues, or make feature requests for Developer Connection, the Magento project marketplace.

+developerconnection.co.uk